sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 to remote systems, much shorter expiration times are RECOMMENDED where possible.

-The token response includes an access token (which can be used to make a UserInfo request) and ID Token (a signed and optionally encrypted JSON Web Token).
+The token response includes an Access Token (which can be used to make a UserInfo request) and ID Token (a signed and optionally encrypted JSON Web Token).
 ID Token values have the following meanings: